Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Experimental Methodology

 \subsection{Methodological cautions}

 Several methodological cautions are necessary for correct interpretation of the dataset.

 First, the analytical dataset used for cross-cutting interpretation is deduplicated by \texttt{scenario\_id}.
-This is necessary because Campaign~C intentionally reuses scenarios that also appear in Campaign~B. These repeated scenarios were checked for metric consistency and treated as analytical reuse rather than as independent new observations.
+Campaign~C intentionally reuses scenarios that also appear in Campaign~B. These repeated scenarios were checked for metric consistency and treated as analytical reuse rather than as independent new observations.
 Campaign identity is preserved where narratively relevant, but scenario-level cross-cutting analysis operates on the deduplicated space.

 Second, the observed value \texttt{chain\_len\_unique = 2} does not imply that the logical certification hierarchy has depth~2.
 In the dataset studied here, the client consistently observes two certificates in the effective chain, but those two certificates do not always correspond to the same logical pair.
 In depth~2 scenarios, the observed pair may correspond to root plus leaf; in depth~3 scenarios, it may instead correspond to intermediate plus leaf.
 Effective chain exposure must therefore be treated as an empirical variable rather than inferred mechanically from declared hierarchy depth.